 The seller will set a reserve price and a start price – the reserve can be higher than the start price.
-You'll see a yellow flag if the auction hasn't met reserve, and a red flag when the auction has met reserve.
-A listing can't sell until it's met reserve.
+You'll see a yellow flag if the auction hasn't met reserve, and a red flag when the auction has met the reserve.
+A listing can't sell until it's met the reserve.

-When placing a bid, it needs to be to be equal to the start price or reach the next minimum bid amount.
+When placing a bid, it needs to be equal to the start price or reach the next minimum bid amount.
 You’ll need to select your preferred shipping option so that your 'Total to pay' is spot on if you win.

 Minimum bid increments

 Minimum bid increments are the next smallest bid amount that can be placed within a certain price range.
 This makes sure that each bid is 'meaningful' (e.g. bids for 1 cent aren't placed when the bidding is at $500).

 |Between $200 and $1,000||$5.00|

 You can also place an auto-bid, which will keep you in the lead by placing a bid for you whenever you’re outbid.
 We’ll place the minimum allowable bid for you until you win the auction or your auto-bid is exceeded.